VBTI-development/onedl-mmdeploy/docs/en/02-how-to-run/useful_tools.md

 ### Description of all arguments

 - `deploy_cfg` : The path of the deploy config file in MMDeploy codebase.
-- `model_cfg` : The path of model config file in OpenMMLab codebase.
+- `model_cfg` : The path of model config file in OneDL Lab codebase.
 - `checkpoint` : The path of the model checkpoint file.
 - `img` : The path of the image file used to convert the model.
 - `--work-dir` : Directory to save output ONNX models Default is `./work-dir`.